 The group noticed that along the streets of Brighton there were 21 garbage cans but no recycling cans.
 Their proposal focused on installing recycling cans along the main streets of Brighton to decrease the amount of waste entering the landfill and also reducing the amount of pollution throughout the watershed.

-With the funding from Agrium, as well as local assistance from the Municipality of Brighton and Lower Trent Conservation the group’s proposal was successfully implemented in 2013.
+With the funding from Nutrien, as well as local assistance from the Municipality of Brighton and Lower Trent Conservation the group’s proposal was successfully implemented in 2013.
 The implementation resulted in the installation of ten recycling cans next to the existing garbage cans along the two main streets of Brighton.

 2011 Campbellford, Ontario, Canada Kiersten Bertrand and Abbi Brown won first place in 2011 for their idea to plant native plants especially close to bodies of water.
 Through this project they wanted to involve local youth and schools, to raise awareness to the sensitivity of our watershed.

-With funding from Agrium the environmental club at Campbellford District High School, staff from Lower Trent Conservation, the Municipality of Trent Hills and community volunteers planted native shrubs and wildflowers along the Trent River shoreline at Hastings Village Marina.
+With funding from Nutrien the environmental club at Campbellford District High School, staff from Lower Trent Conservation, the Municipality of Trent Hills and community volunteers planted native shrubs and wildflowers along the Trent River shoreline at Hastings Village Marina.

 The shoreline planting provides a colourful shoreline buffer, increase wildlife habitat and protect the shoreline from erosion.